ramosgabe/life_documentation/how_to_upload_new_layout.md

 ## Adding Layers to VIA
 - So this is where things get fun!
 We get to add more layers to VIA, and luckily, this is super easy.
 I think the default firmware only gives the user 4 layers to work with, but if you're using the miryoku layout, or any other layout that requires more, this next part will give you more layers if your keyboard has the memory for it.
-- The easiest way to do this is to either copy and paste this code into a text editor like VS Code or download the file off of git. **insert link to my git page**
+- The easiest way to do this is to either copy and paste this code into a text editor like VS Code or download the file off of git.
-- I'll also include the rules.mk file and the config.h file

 - [ ] Download/Copy files
 - [ ] Move/Save the files in the folder named via